-In adult fiction: horror, thrillers, psychological suspense, fantasy, sci-fi, contemporary romance, romantic comedy, and mysteries (traditional, amateur sleuth, and cozy).
+In adult fiction: thrillers, psychological suspense, horror, contemporary romance, romantic comedy, and mysteries (traditional, amateur sleuth, and cozy).

-In young adult fiction: thrillers, psychological suspense, horror, mysteries, sci-fi, fantasy, historical, and contemporary.
+In young adult fiction: thrillers, psychological suspense, horror, mysteries, sci-fi, fantasy, and contemporary.

 In middle grade fiction: fantasy, sci-fi, action/adventure, mystery, contemporary, horror, and humor.

-Lynnette Novak is a literary agent at The Seymour Agency and is currently building her client list.
+Lynnette Novak is an agent at The Seymour Agency and is currently building her client list.

 Prior to joining The Seymour Agency, Lynnette spent seventeen years freelance editing.
 She worked with new writers, advanced writers, as well as New York Times and USA Today bestselling authors.
 Lynnette earned a bachelor of education degree from the University of Manitoba, where she specialized in English and French.
 She excelled in Advanced Creative Writing in university and studied writing for children and teens through the Institute of Children’s Literature.
 She was a Pitch Wars mentor in 2015 and 2016.
 Both her mentees acquired an agent.
 Lynnette has since closed her editing business and is excited to bring her passion for the written word to agenting.